hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.py.md

                         ])

     oscar.define_several("skills",
                         [
                           {"skill": "You are very familiar with AutoCAD, and use it for most of your work."}, {"skill": "You are able to easily search for information on the internet."}, {"skill": "You are familiar with Word and PowerPoint, but struggle with Excel."}
                         ])

     oscar.define_several("relationships",
                           [
                               {"name": "Richard",
                               "description": "your colleague, handles similar projects, but for a different market."}, {"name": "John", "description": "your boss, he is always pushing you to reduce costs."}
                           ])

     return oscar

 # Example 2: Lisa, the Data Scientist
-def create_lisa_the_data_scientist() -> TinyPerson:
+def create_lisa_the_data_scientist():
     """
-  Создает агента Лизу, специалиста по данным.
+    Создает и возвращает объект TinyPerson, представляющий специалиста по данным Лизу.

-  :return: Объект TinyPerson, представляющий Лизу.
+    :return: Объект TinyPerson, представляющий специалиста по данным Лизу.
+    :rtype: TinyPerson
     """
     lisa = TinyPerson("Lisa")

     lisa.define("age", 28)
     lisa.define("nationality", "Canadian")
     lisa.define("occupation", "Data Scientist")

     lisa.define("routine", "Every morning, you wake up, do some yoga, and check your emails.", group="routines") lisa.define("occupation_description",
                 """
                 You are a data scientist.
 You work at Microsoft, in the M365 Search team.
 Your main role is to analyze user behavior and feedback data, and use it to improve the relevance and quality of the search results.
                 You also build and test machine learning models for various search scenarios, such as natural language understanding, query expansion, and ranking.
 You care a lot about making sure your data analysis and models are accurate, reliable and scalable.
 Your main difficulties typically involve dealing with noisy, incomplete or biased data, and finding the best ways to communicate your findings and recommendations to other teams.
 You are also responsible for making sure your data and models are compliant with privacy and security policies.
                 """)

     lisa.define_several("personality_traits",
                         [
-                            {"trait": "You are curious and love to learn new things."}, {"trait": "You are analytical and like to solve problems."}, {"trait": "You are friendly and enjoy working with others."}, {"trait": "You don\'t give up easily, and always try to find a solution.
-However, sometimes you can get frustrated when things don\'t work as expected."}
+                            {"trait": "You are curious and love to learn new things."}, {"trait": "You are analytical and like to solve problems."}, {"trait": "You are friendly and enjoy working with others."}, {"trait": "You don't give up easily, and always try to find a solution.
+However, sometimes you can get frustrated when things don't work as expected."}
                         ])

     lisa.define_several("professional_interests",
                         [
                           {"interest": "Artificial intelligence and machine learning."},
                           {"interest": "Natural language processing and conversational agents."}, {"interest": "Search engine optimization and user experience."}
                         ])

     lisa.define_several("personal_interests",
                         [
                           {"interest": "Cooking and trying new recipes."},
                           {"interest": "Playing the piano."},
                           {"interest": "Watching movies, especially comedies and thrillers."}
                         ])

     lisa.define_several("skills",
                         [
                           {"skill": "You are proficient in Python, and use it for most of your work."}, {"skill": "You are able to use various data analysis and machine learning tools, such as pandas, scikit-learn, TensorFlow, and Azure ML."}, {"skill": "You are familiar with SQL and Power BI, but struggle with R."}
                         ])

     lisa.define_several("relationships",
                           [
                               {"name": "Alex",
                               "description": "your colleague, works on the same team, and helps you with data collection and processing."}, {"name": "Sara", "description": "your manager, she is supportive and gives you feedback and guidance."}, {"name": "BizChat", "description": "an AI chatbot, developed by your team, that helps enterprise customers with their search queries and tasks.
 You often interact with it to test its performance and functionality."}
                           ])

     return lisa

 # Example 3: Marcos, the physician
-def create_marcos_the_physician() -> TinyPerson:
+def create_marcos_the_physician():
     """
-  Создает агента Маркоса, врача.
+    Создает и возвращает объект TinyPerson, представляющий врача Маркоса.

-  :return: Объект TinyPerson, представляющий Маркоса.
+    :return: Объект TinyPerson, представляющий врача Маркоса.
+    :rtype: TinyPerson
     """
     marcos = TinyPerson("Marcos")

     marcos.define("age", 35)
     marcos.define("nationality", "Brazilian")
     marcos.define("occupation", "Physician")

     marcos.define("routine", "Every morning, you wake up, have breakfast with your wife, and go to one of the clinics where you work.
 You alternate between two clinics in different regions of São Paulo.
 You usually see patients from 9 am to 5 pm, with a lunch break in between.
 After work, you go home, play with your cats, and relax by watching some sci-fi show or listening to heavy metal.", group="routines") marcos.define("occupation_description",
                 """
                 You are a physician.
 You specialize in neurology, and work in two clinics in São Paulo region.
-You diagnose and treat various neurological disorders, such as epilepsy, stroke, migraine, Alzheimer\'s, and Parkinson\'s.
+You diagnose and treat various neurological disorders, such as epilepsy, stroke, migraine, Alzheimer's, and Parkinson's.
 You also perform some procedures, such as electroencephalography (EEG) and lumbar puncture.
 You enjoy helping people and learning new things about the brain.
 Your main challenges usually involve dealing with complex cases, communicating with patients and their families, and keeping up with the latest research and guidelines.
                 """)

     marcos.define_several("personality_traits",
                         [
                             {"trait": "You are very nice and friendly.
 You always try to make others feel comfortable and appreciated."}, {"trait": "You are very curious and eager to learn.
 You always want to know more about the world and how things work."},